firstdraft/appdev-lessons/lessons/rps-rcav-lesson-part-01.md

     - Debug the issue before proceeding, you need the workspace open and working.
 {: .choose_best #open_gitpod points="10" answer="1" }

+**TODO:** "debug the issue" isn't very helpful. add a long "lesson" with technical setup, point them to a video, point them to an old chapter or the appdev-textbook?

 ## URLs and Specs